Avast

 Success Metrics

-I discovered the Google H.E.A.R.T framework, fell in love with it's user-centered metrics and presented this to stakeholders as a viable option to move forward with for all our projects.
-It was well received and I got buy-in from the team.
+I discovered the Google H.E.A.R.T framework, fell in love with it's user-centred metrics and presented it as a forward-looking approach for future projects.
+It was well received and I secured buy-in from the team.

 Results